Ficus Notes Preview

 Survey (N=48)

-An online survey was conducted with a questionnaire focused on understanding how people capture ideas, manage lists, and take notes across different contexts.
+An online survey was conducted to understand how people capture ideas, manage lists, and take notes across different contexts.
+The findings validated the widespread nature of fragmentation and convenience-seeking behaviors.

 Long Notes/Laptop